OnBase RDS Guide

 On the remote OnBase session: Remaining steps

-Document import on a Mac computer:
+Document import on a Mac:

-To add a folder, click on the + button at the bottom left of the list.
-You will be able to choose a folder from your computer.
+Go to the Folders tab.
+To add a folder, click on the + button at the bottom left of the section.

-Print to OnBase:
+Printing to OnBase: